As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

-This is a huge benefit for those people who choose not to carry trekking poles, no matter how weird you are with your superhuman legs absorbing punishment I sometimes wish I was in that camp!
+This is a massive benefit for those who choose not to carry trekking poles, no matter how weird you are with your superhuman legs absorbing punishment.
+I sometimes wish I was in that camp!

 Additionally, a high ceiling allows you to sit up and chill inside your tent at the beginning or end of a day and if needed move around inside without feeling like it closes in on you.

-When you have a total rainout day where you would rather zero in the campground you have the interior space to enjoy the downtime with some muscle rolling.
+When you have a total rainout day where you would instead zero in the campground, you have the interior space to enjoy the downtime with some muscle rolling.

 A nice high ceiling makes it much simpler to change your clothing in the tent along with a much better experience in packing back up to leave in the morning.

 Drawbacks to Freestanding Tents